 - Presentation of the work performed during the research stay at one of the research workshops, which are informal gatherings bringing together UNU-CRIS researchers;

 - Assistance in administrative and other tasks, as needed.

-Interns are welcome to take part in seminars, workshops, conferences and other events organised by UNU-CRIS or its partners.
+Interns are welcome and encouraged to take part in seminars, workshops, conferences and other events organised by UNU-CRIS or its partners.

 Facilities and Services

-Interns are provided with full access to the Microsoft Office suite, and to the online libraries of the UNU, Ghent University and the VUB.
+Interns are provided with a shared office (together with 2-3 other interns), desktop PC, full access to the Microsoft Office suite, and access to the online libraries of the UNU, Ghent University and the VUB.